 The guide will help you know “what is synthetic oil. what is synthetic oil made of, is synthetic better than synthetic blends, API base oil groups, and finally advantages of synthetic oils?

 So, before you put oil in your ride and fire up the ignition.
 I say you should fuel yourself with some info…

 What is Synthetic Oil?

 So, in simple words, man-made oil is termed synthetic oil.
 A lubricant that contains chemical compounds made by artificial techniques such as synthesizing.

 - Base Oil

 - Powder Additives

 - Carrier Oil

-As above I said that the level of oil refinement separates all the oils.
-These oils are placed into 5 groups.
+This level of refinement obtained depends upon the manufacturing procedure of base oils.
+These oils are divided into 5 main base oil groups.